Infant feeding routines:

 Clearly, feeding every 3 hours vs. every 4 hours will typically get you more total milk for the day, which, in my opinion, is one of the most important ingredients in consistent nighttime sleep.

-Being flexible with feeds + feeding every 2-3 hours will keep baby from becoming overly tired.
+Being flexible with feeds + feeding every 2-3 hours can keep baby from becoming overtired.
 Fixed feed times can often lead to keeping your baby awake longer than what is age-appropriate to accommodate feedings and this can compromise consistent nighttime sleep.
 Short naps are inevitable and if we aren’t flexible enough with our feed times, we can cause the very sleep disruptions we are trying to avoid.

 Feeding every 4 hours will require you to keep your baby awake longer than I would recommend, and having an overtired baby can compromise consistent daytime and nighttime sleep.
 I find it far better to feed at least every 2-3 hours during the daytime, as this will ensure baby doesn’t become overly tired in any period.